databricks-solutions/power-bi-on-databricks-quickstarts/14. Data Source Default Max Connections/README.md

 ### Data Source Default Max Connections = 50
-In this scenario, we test the second version of the report that uses the adjusted value of `Data Source Default Max Connections` = **50**.
-This enables Power BI to execute ***up to 50*** SQL-queries concurrently in the data source.
+In this scenario, we test the second version of the report that uses the adjusted setting `Data Source Default Max Connections = 50`.
+This enables Power BI to trigger ***up to 50*** SQL queries concurrently in the data source.

 26. Recreate test tables in Unity Catalog by replicating tables from **`samples`** catalog.
     ```sql